First Nation of Na-Cho Nyak Dun: Affiliations

 The Na-Cho Nyak Dun are a part of the Northern Tutchone Tribal Council along with the Selkirk First Nation and the Little Salmon/Carmacks First Nation.
 Responsibilities of the Northern Tutchone Tribal Council include dealing with issues and matters that affect their shared vision and resources.

 Territory

-This First Nation has a very large historical territory, that includes many beautiful rivers, lakes, and mountain ranges.
-The potential for wilderness tourism is tremendous, as their homelands including some of the most sought-after, pristine rivers in its back country.
+This First Nation has a very large historical territory, that includes many rivers, lakes, and mountain ranges.

 The First Nation of Na-Cho Nyäk Dun was one of the first four First Nations to sign a Yukon land claims agreement in 1995.

 As of the 2006 Census of the First Nation of Na-Cho Nyak Dun, through the Umbrella Final Agreement, First Nation of Na-Cho Nyak Dun owns 2,408.69 km^{2} of Category A land, 2330.99 km^{2} of Category B land, and 9.27 km^{2} of land allocated per section 4.34 of their Final Agreement.
 The traditional territory is situated in north-east Yukon center on village of Mayo.